codingMustache/codingMustache/README.md

 ## Joke of the Day

-I’ve got this disease where I can’t stop making airport puns.
-The doctor says it terminal.
+I was thinking about moving to Moscow but there is no point Russian into things.

 ## Daily Trivia

-In the programming language &quot;Python&quot;, which of these statements would display the string &quot;Hello World&quot; correctly?
+Which computer language would you associate Django framework with?
- 1. printf(&quot;Hello World&quot;)
+ 1. C#
- 2. echo &quot;Hello World&quot;
+ 2. C++
- 3. console.log(&quot;Hello World&quot;)
+ 3. Python
- 4. print(&quot;Hello World&quot;)
+ 4. Java

 <details>
   <summary>Answer</summary>
-  print(&quot;Hello World&quot;)
+  Python
 </details>